Consensys/doc.web3signer/docs/Reference/CLI/CLI-Subcommands.md

 When
-[loading multiple keys from AWS Secrets Manager](../../HowTo/Store-Keys-Vaults/Use-AWS.md#cache-aws-secrets-manager-when-loading-multiple-keys), set to the maximum number of cacheable connections.
+[loading multiple keys from AWS Secrets Manager](../../HowTo/Store-Keys-Vaults/Use-AWS.md#cache-aws-secrets-manager-when-loading-multiple-keys), set to the maximum number of connections to cache.
 The default is 1.

 #### `azure-vault-enabled`